Glazed Lemon Madeleines

 - You can make them in numerous flavors, but lemon is always a winner!

 How to Make Madeleine Cookies

-I’ve made madeleine cookies a number of times before, many of which utilized a Dorie Greenspan recipe.
+I’ve made varieties of this madeleines cookies recipe a number of times before, many of which utilized a Dorie Greenspan recipe.
 But I learned a few new tricks with this madeleines recipe from Baking Chez Moi.

-- My nonstick madeleine pan still needed to be greased and floured, but lately, I’ve been using Baker’s Joy, a nonstick baking spray with flour, to save a step.
+- My nonstick madeleines pan still needed to be greased and floured, but lately, I’ve been using Baker’s Joy, a nonstick baking spray with flour, to save a step.

 - I had previously learned Dorie’s technique of rubbing the lemon zest into the sugar to release the fragrant citrus oils, but a few new tips made these the best madeleines to date.

 - You must chill your batter.

 - Your baking pan must be cold as well.